Ashen-MG/web-app-for-3d-processing/backend/README.md

 `api/endpoints/algorithms/__init__.py`.

-Therefore, defining a new endpoint with functionality different that a new algorithm should be defined in `api/endpoints` folder.
-Its functionality is than defined directly in the view or in external class/function (i.e. `api/new_functionality_name/__init__.py`).
+Therefore, defining a new endpoint with functionality different that a new algorithm should be made in `api/endpoints` folder.
+Its functionality is then coded directly in the view or in an external class/function (i.e. `api/new_functionality_name/__init__.py`).

-if new adding a new algorithm is desired, create rule and use `AlgorithmView`
+If adding a new algorithm is desired, create a rule and use `AlgorithmView`
 ```python
 app.add_url_rule(
 	"/api/algorithms/new-algorithm-name",